|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Brandon University recognizes that as an academic and free community, it must uphold its fundamental commitments to academic freedom and to freedom of expression and association.
 Therefore, it will maintain a respectful environment in which students and teaching and non-teaching staff can engage in free enquiry and open discussion of all issues.

 The authors are not aware of any cases of the University censoring students or campus clubs because of the content of their expression.
-However, Brandon University has repeatedly failed to speak out against the censorship undertaken by its student union, the Brandon University Students’ Union (BUSU), when BUSU twice denied certification to a campus pro-life club.
+However, Brandon University has repeatedly failed to speak out against the censorship undertaken by its student union, the Brandon University Students’ Union (BUSU), when BUSU has censored the Brandon University Students for Life club.

 There is no mention of free expression or academic freedom in the mission statement of the Brandon University Students’ Union (BUSU).